AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Public data about car sharing is hard to find, which makes predicting the industry’s future even more challenging than usual.
 However, McKinsey expects that by 2035, car sharing will still be a cheaper option than traditional car rentals.
 That said, with the rise of self-driving cars, autonomous vehicles will be cheaper than car sharing.
 Of course, the cheapest option is always public transportation, provided it’s available in your area.

-Type of car Price parity between private car and mobility as a service, costs per passenger miles traveled, 2035 projection
+Type of car Price disparity between private car and mobility as a service, costs per passenger miles traveled, 2035 projection as of January 2023

 Private vehicle 1x